gmlscripts/scripts/Game_Play/Instances/instance_nth_nearest.md

 instance_nth_nearest
 ====================

-GM:Studio can already tell you the [instance nearest] to a point, but what about the 2nd nearest?
+GameMaker can already tell you the [instance nearest] to a point, but what about the 2nd nearest?
 Or the 3rd nearest?
 Or the nth nearest?
 This script answers that question.